RobinBoers/school.geheimesite.nl/6VWO/TW1/Engels.md

 - **L'Abri:** the plantation represents tradegy, despair; it's not a place you'd want to be: people get treated awfully, the place is "sad-looking", there's unresolved feelings.
 - **Bonfire:** represents Armand's attempt to "purify" himself, to forget Désirée; a cleansing.
 It also leads to him finding the letters his mother wrote.

+### Discussion questions

+- **Do you think Desiree would be okay with being part black if it did not mean that Armand would end the relationship?** I think she would not be okay with it.
+To understand this, we need to look at her reaction when she figures out the baby is non-white. "the blood turned like ice in her veins", "she stayed motionless, with rave riveted upon her child, and her face the picture of fright".
+When accused of being non-white, she "laughed hysterically" and "sent a despairing letter" to her adoption mother.
+From her reaction and following behaviour, we can conclude that being part black scares her.
+This takes place before Armand ends their relationship for good, so that cannot already have been on her mind.
+Maybe if she would have grown up in a more accepting environment, she would not have minded, but in the environment she is in, being black scares her.
+Therefore, I conclude she would not be okay with it.

+- **In what way is Madame Valmondé an atypical character in this story?** Madame Valmondé is an atypical character because of her unconditional love for Désirée.
+Where other characters turn away in disgust when they find out Désirée is supposedly non-white, her mother fully accepts her, writing "My own Désirée: Come home to Valmondé; back to your mother who loves you.
+Come with your child."
+This is even more suprising, given Désirée is not her own child, but adopted.
+Many characters from the same period would have disowned or sent away Désirée, as Armand did.
+However, Madame Valmondé did none of that.
+Instead, she unconditionally loves Désirée, despite potential race "issues", and that makes her atypical for the time period the story is set in.

+- **Did Armand Aubigny know about his heritage all along?** I think Armand did not know.
+Had he known, he might still have accused her for being part black as a method of cleansing his own reputation, in a way covering up his own heritage.
+However, in the story, we read he stopped loving her for the "unconscious shame she brought upon his home and his name."
+This suggests he does actually sincerly believe Désirée is the cause of the baby being non-white, because he is emotionally impacted by it.
+Therefore, I think he did not know about his own heritage before reading the letter at the end of the story.

+- **There are some hints in the story that point to the ending.
+What are these points?** "She scanned the baby narrowly, and then loocked searchingly ad Zadrine.
+'Yes, the baby has grown; has changed.'", "Look at my hand, whiter than your, Armand."

+- **Who is La Blanche and how is she important to the story?** La Blanche is a black slave at L'Abri, who is hinted to have had a sexual relationship with Armand.
+She is a relevant character because her son being a quadroon implies Armand is partially black (\\(\frac{1}{2} \cdot \frac{1}{2} = \frac{1}{4}\\)).

+- **How is racial prejudice or black inferiority represented in the story?** Racial prejudice and black inferiority is represented in the story in multiple ways.
+First off, the precense of slavery in the story.
+There is a clear social class difference and power imbalance between slaves and their masters.
+Furthermore, the visitors looking at the baby like some sort of "curiousity" and the rumours are also clear indicators of the sentiment at the time.
+Lastly, Armand rejecting Désirée and their son is also clearly a sign of racial prejudice.

 ## Frankenstein

 ### Plot summary